UoB-HPC/SimEng/docs/sphinx/index.rst

   :width: 500
   :alt: Generic Core Model

-A future release of SimEng will support multi-core and memory hierarchy simulation by integrating with the `Structural Simulation Toolkit <http://sst-simulator.org/>`_ (SST).
-We have already implemented a prototype integrating SimEng with SST to provide a model of the memory hierarchy, and this worked well.
+A future release of SimEng will support multi-core simulation by integrating with the `Structural Simulation Toolkit <http://sst-simulator.org/>`_ (SST).
+We have already implemented an integration of SimEng with SST's memory hierarchy which worked well, more information can be found in the :doc:`SST Integration section <sst/index>`.

 Talks and presentations